npm package discovery and stats viewer.

 Flows and Agents

 A flow is a pipeline.
-Each step in the pipeline is an agent — a scoped AI with specific tools and skills.
+Each step in the pipeline is an agent — a scoped AI with specific tools and instructions.
 One agent investigates git history, another reproduces bugs, another writes code, another verifies the result.

 Flows can nest.
 A build flow includes a verification sub-flow, which includes a ship sub-flow.
 This composition keeps each flow focused while enabling complex end-to-end workflows.